Learn more about zero trust:

 - Securing remote workers wherever, whenever

 Typically, SWG is running independently of other security solutions.
-SASE brings together networking and network security services – including Zerto Trust Network Access (ZTNA), SWG, and Cloud Application Security Broker (CASB) – for holistic, unified, and integrated cloud-delivered protection.
+SASE brings together networking and network security services—including Zero Trust Network Access (ZTNA), SWG, and Cloud Application Security Broker (CASB)—for holistic, unified, and integrated cloud-delivered protection.

 Traffic from the ZTNA is then automatically forwarded over a SWG.
 Going further, CASB functionality allows you to not only restrict access to the SaaS app, but also the functions they can perform within the app.
 For example, they may visit Twitter for research purposes but may not post a tweet.
-The CASB functionality also gives the organizations full profiles regarding the Cloud Apps and what risk they may introduce.
+The CASB functionality also gives the organisations full profiles regarding the cloud apps and what risk they may introduce.

-Furthermore, within the SASE architecture, ZTNA protects organizationally owned resource access, while SWG security block threats from inbound and outbound web traffic and content not owned by the organization.
+Furthermore, within the SASE architecture, ZTNA protects organisationally owned resource access, while SWG security block threats from inbound and outbound web traffic and content not owned by the organisation.
 This completes the coverage for the different ways that users access various resources, providing holistic protection and control.